velez94/reverse_diagrams/README.md

 > Continuous Documentation Tool - Documentation as Code Tool

-This package create reverse diagrams  based on your current state in your cloud environment.
+This package create diagrams and help to audit your services from your shell.

 # Requirement

-AWS programmatic access using AWS CLI. :arrow_right: [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)
+AWS programmatic access using AWS CLI.
+[Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

 # Install